 The weather in Scotland can range from shimmering heat haze on white sand beaches, to dramatic rain storms, sleet and snow or white capped waves and vivid blue skies.
 It changes….and it changes fast.

 Seascapes & Mountains on your doorstep

 Why travel to New Zealand or Alaska for awesome skies, moody mountains, wild winds and crystal clear light quality.
-Lizzie May can take you on an adventure to inspire artist and photographers in a long weekend.
+Let one our ships take you on an adventure to inspire artist and photographers in a long weekend.

 Search the web site.

 - 2017 Voyages

 - Gift Vouchers

 - News Stories